Assessment

 - Complete a data science project and write a report describing the question, methods, and results.

-There are 2 courseworks and an exam.
+There are 2 formative (not for credit) courseworks, 1 summative (for credit) coursework, and an exam.
 You can see the release dates and submission deadlines in the Coursework Planner in Learn or import the data into your calendar and use the coursework calendar file https://course.inf.ed.ac.uk/calendar/inf2-fds.ics to get all the coursework events into your Outlook or Google calendar.

 The assessment activities are designed to assess these learning outcomes as follows: